Irfan-ummar/rtmp-server/README.md

 Common issues:

-- **Stream not starting**: Check the camera's RTSP URL and credentials
+- **Stream not starting**: Check the camera's RTMP URL and credentials
 - **Services not accessible**: Verify Docker is running and containers are up
 - **"Connection refused" errors**: Ensure all services are running (check with `docker ps`)